 Discover the Past

 Welcome to the McLeod County Museum of History, a place where the past comes alive.
-Step through our doors Monday-Saturday from 10am-4pm and discover a story that spans over 1,000 years.
+Step through our doors and discover a story that spans over 1,000 years.

 About Us